datatrail-jhu/05_R/manuscript/04_basic_commands.md

 mean(x, trim = 0.1)
 ```

 We have an object `x` that presumably contains numbers, and we want to compute the mean of these numbers with the `mean` function.
-All of the information inside the parentheses are function inputs (also called **arguments**), and they are separated by commas.
-In this command, I have supplied an additional argument `trim` that I set to be 0.1.
+As stated above, ll of the information inside the parentheses are function inputs (also called **arguments**), and they are separated by commas.
+In this command, I have supplied the object x and an additional argument `trim` that I set to be 0.1.
 The `trim` argument calls for a number between 0 and 0.5 and specifies the fraction of the observations in `x` to trim from the upper and lower ends of the data.
-Here I want to take the mean of the middle 80% of the data.
+Here, by including the trim argument, I am specifying that I want to take the mean of the middle 80% of the data.

 ### What is this object?

 If someone were to write down a mystery noun for us to guess, our first question would likely be: "Is it a person, place, or thing?"
 When working with R objects, we will initially want similar types of information.
 Here we will go over some functions that can help in this regard.

-The `class` function returns the class of an R object.
+As discussed briefly in the last lesson, the `class` function returns the class of an R object.
 This is useful for determining if an object is an atomic vector, list, or some other type of object.
 If it is an atomic vector, this function tells you the type.

 ```text
 > x <- 1:10